 Eight years, eight countries and two phases of research

 Our first phase of research was based on three research questions.
 These research themes were developed over the course of an intensive one-year inception phase between 2011 and 2012.
+Findings from this first phase of research are summarised in five thematic research reports published in June 2017.
+To read these reports and to find out more about the findings from our first phase, visit our Phase I research page, here or by clicking on the image below.

 State legitimacy: experiences, perceptions and expectations of the state and local governance in conflict-affected situations